 Ms. Cassel has represented purchasers and sellers, lessors and lessees, providers of debt and equity, developers, project operators and end users in transactions ranging from the beginning phases of due diligence, formation of joint ventures, design and construction to the ongoing operations, disposition, redevelopment and refinancing of existing properties.

-From 1999 through 2008, Ms. Cassel co-taught seminars in zoning and land use law at both Northwestern University Law School and the University of Chicago Law School.
-She also has lectured on numerous land use law and public incentive issues for the Urban Land Institute, Illinois Institute of Continuing Legal Education, American Bar Association, International Council of Shopping Centers, the Law Project (formerly Community Economic Development Law Project), the University of Chicago Law School Real Estate Law Society and the University of Chicago Law School Institute for Justice Clinic on Entrepreneurship.
+From 1999 until 2008, Ms. Cassel co-taught seminars in zoning and land use law at both Northwestern University Law School and University of Chicago Law School.
+She has been an invited speaker for the Urban Land Institute, Illinois Institute of Continuing Legal Education, American Bar Association and International Council of Shopping Centers.

-Ms. Cassel was a member of Leadership Greater Chicago’s Class of 2006, and she received a “Tomorrow’s Leaders Today” award from Public Allies Chicago and a Special Recognition Award from the Partnership to End Homelessness.
-She currently serves on the boards of the Primo Center for Women and Children, the Law Project, the Yale Club of Chicago, and Business and Professional People for the Public Interest (BPI).
-For several years, Ms. Cassel also served on the advisory board of Public Allies Chicago and on the board of WomanCraft, Inc., a subsidiary of Deborah’s Place, Chicago’s largest provider of shelter and services to formerly homeless women.
+Ms. Cassel was a member of Leadership Greater Chicago’s Class of 2006 and has received a “Tomorrow’s Leaders Today” award from Public Allies Chicago and a Special Recognition Award from the Partnership to End Homelessness.
+She currently serves on the boards of the Primo Center for Women and Children, The Law Project (formerly the Community Economic Development Law Project) and Yale Club of Chicago.
+Ms. Cassel also served for several years on the boards of Public Allies Chicago, Business and Professional People for the Public Interest and WomanCraft, Inc.

-Prior to joining Vedder Price, Ms. Cassel spent 13 years in the Real Estate Department at DLA Piper US LLP, and prior to beginning her legal career she worked, studied and volunteered extensively in several fields related to inner-city development.
-Her three most significant research projects included multiyear studies of the 1990 National Affordable Housing Act; lending collaborations for Community Reinvestment Act credit among traditional mortgage lenders and neighborhood-based institutions; and bridge loans facilitating nonsyndicated Low-Income Housing Tax Credit equity investments.
+Prior to joining Vedder Price, Ms. Cassel spent 13 years in the Real Estate Department at DLA Piper US LLP.
+Prior to beginning her legal career, she worked, studied and volunteered extensively in several fields related to inner-city development and enhancement of public-sector service delivery.
+Her three most significant research projects included multiyear studies of the 1990 National Affordable Housing Act; lending collaborations for Community Reinvestment Act credit among traditional mortgage lenders and neighborhood-based institutions; and bridge loans facilitating non-syndicated Low-Income Housing Tax Credit equity investments.